Cut and run: How U.S. stocks react in Fed easing cycles

 (Graphic: Small-cap stocks beat large after rate cuts - here)

-Following a second rate cut in a cycle, which Wednesday’s would be, the Dow Jones Industrial Average has gained an average of 20.3% one year later, according to Ned Davis Research.
+Following a second rate cut in a cycle, which Wednesday's would be, the Dow Jones Industrial Average .DJI has gained an average of 20.3% one year later, according to Ned Davis Research.

 “Perhaps because the second cut demonstrates the Fed’s commitment, or perhaps because the liquidity from the first cut had begun to work through the system, the gains have been immediate, with an average jump of 9.7% three months after the second cut,” Ed Clissold, chief U.S. strategist at Ned Davis Research, said in a recent report.